marixko/marixko/README.md

-I'm PhD in Astronomy, and B.Sc. in Statistics.
+I hold a PhD in Astronomy, and a B.Sc. in Statistics.
 I obtained my degrees at Universidade de São Paulo, Brazil.
+Currently, I am a postdoctoral researcher at Instituto de Física of Universidade de São Paulo.
 Curriculum Vitae and contacts can be found [in my website](https://marixko.github.io/).

 - Current member of [S-PLUS](https://www.splus.iag.usp.br/)